group6tech/diva-docs/app/v2/articles/assign-volume-to-pool.md

 sortOrder: 20
 ---

+Before you can create a drive on a volume, it must be assigned to a license pool.

 The diagram below is an example of a typical license.
 Each license consists of two pools.
 These pools are:

 - an Avid Pool, and